NooclearWessel/TA-pnnl_api_connect/README.md

 ​    Authored by Joshua Stratton at the Pacific Northwest National Laboratory, operated by Battelle for the U.S. Department of Energy.

 ## SUPPORT

+​   Important: External suggestions regarding modifications or support for this application, will only be considered when they solve challenges facing the operations and monitoring of Pacific Northwest National Laboratory assets.

 ​   Contact: joshua.stratton@pnnl.gov
-    Important: External suggestions regarding modifications or support for this application, will only be considered when they solve challenges facing the operations and monitoring of Pacific Northwest National Laboratory assets.